-Today, Everytown for Gun Safety Victory Fund (“Everytown Victory Fund”) unveiled new Spanish digital ads against Tony Gonzales, targeted to Latino voters in Texas’ 23rd congressional district.
-Everytown Victory Fund will be spending $200,000 to run the ads on digital platforms in Texas’ 23rd district starting later this week until the election.
+Today, Everytown for Gun Safety Victory Fund (“Everytown Victory Fund”) and House Majority PAC unveiled new television ads against Troy Nehls, targeted towards voters in Texas’ 22nd congressional district.
+Everytown Victory Fund and House Majority PAC will be spending $1.2 million to run the TV ads in the Houston media market through the election.